Top of main content

 2 .
 Remain invested

-Chart 2: Returns of different assets over various time periods since 1999
+Chart 2: Range of returns over different time frames since 1999

 Currency: USD.
-Source: Bloomberg, HSBC Asset Management, as at 31 December 2023.
+Source: Bloomberg, HSBC Asset Management, as at 31 December 2024.
 Indices used: Equities – MSCI AC World Total Return Index.
 Bonds – Bloomberg Global-Aggregate Total Return Index Value Unhedged USD.
+'Diversified’ is a representative, balanced asset allocation across global equities, bonds and alternatives.
+Bond indices are hedged.
+Equities are unhedged.
+Past performance is no guarantee of future returns.

 3 .
 Stay diversified